 Pre-formed monolayer inoculation: for each tissue, inoculate 1.0-1.5 ml of cell suspension (prepared as in step v) into 6-8 Leighton tubes with cover-slips or other appropriate cell culture flasks or plates.
 Incubate at 37°C for a minimum of 4 hours and a maximum of 36 hours (until 50-80% confluency is reached).
-Then drain the medium and inoculate 0.2 ml of supernatant fluid (from step iv), incubate for 1-2 hours at 37°C, rinse once with PBSM (PBS without Ca/Mg), overlay with 1 ml of growth medium and incubate at 37°C.
+Then drain the medium and inoculate 0.2 ml of supernatant fluid (from step iv), incubate for 1-2 hours at 37°C, with gently shaking once or twice to avoid cells from drying out and dying, rinse once with PBSM (phosphate-buffered saline [PBS] without Ca/Mg), overlay with 1 ml of growth medium and incubate at 37°C in a 5% CO2 incubator.

 - vii) At 1, 2 and 3 days after inoculation, two cultures, together with a positive and negative control culture are washed twice for 5 minutes each in Hanks' BSS, Hanks' MEM or PBS and fixed.
-Cell fixation is performed by 100% acetone (analytical grade) for 5 minutes for cell cultures grown on glass surfaces. - viii) After fixation, staining with a direct or indirect anti-CSFV conjugate at its appropriate working dilution is performed as described in Section B.1.2.
-After washing in PBS three times for 5 minutes each, the cover-slip cultures are mounted in 90% carbonate/bicarbonate buffered glycerol, pH>8.0, and examined for fluorescent foci. - Instead of Leighton tubes, 6-well plates with cover-slips can be used.
+Different methods for cell fixation can be applied and are described in Section B.2.1.
+Cell fixation can be performed by 100% acetone (analytical grade) for 5 minutes for cell cultures grown on glass surfaces.
+Alternative fixation protocols (e.g. heat fixation at 80°C for at least 4 hours or overnight) can be used. - viii) After fixation, staining with a direct or indirect anti-CSFV conjugate at its appropriate working dilution is performed as described in Section B.1.2.
+After washing in PBS three times for 5 minutes each, the cover-slip cultures are mounted in 90% carbonate/ bicarbonate buffered glycerol, pH>8.0, and examined for fluorescent foci. - Instead of Leighton tubes, 6-well plates with cover-slips can be used.
 Alternatively, cultures growing on flat-bottomed microtitre plates or M24-plates can also be used for virus isolation.
 In such case, plates are fixed and stained as described later for the neutralising peroxidase-linked assay (NPLA; Section B.2.1). - ix) If the 2% tonsil suspension proves to be toxic for the cells, then the test should be repeated using a higher dilution or another organ.
 Use of the method employing pre-formed monolayers (above) will help to avoid this problem.